Enjoying our puzzle hints?

 Actually belongs to: TARGET

-While 'mark' can refer to a checkers term, in this context it refers to a target or objective.
+MARK seems like a checkers term, but it actually refers to a target or objective

 PLAIN